Building a Project Preview Component: Layers, Motion, and Adaptation

 </div>

-Once you click or tap, the card morphs into a dialog that feels like it grows from the same layer stack.
-A spring with no bounce keeps the opening crisp and avoids overshoot.
-If there's a video, it takes center stage.
-Otherwise a carousel invites a quick scan.
-Keyboard arrow keys work out of the box.
+Click or tap the card and it morphs into a dialog that looks like it grew out of the same layer stack.
+The spring has no bounce, which keeps the opening crisp and avoids the overshoot that makes morphs feel cheap.
+A video takes center stage if one exists; otherwise a carousel invites a quick scan.
+Keyboard arrows work out of the box.

 <MorphingDialog